 However, it isn’t.
 Ice appearing on the indoor components of an AC is a sign of a serious problem affecting the system’s ability to absorb heat from the interior of the house.
 As soon as you notice frost forming on your air conditioner, call on professionals technicians.
 They will track down the reason for the ice and then take care of the necessary repairs.
 Don’t delay: if left unattended, this problem can cause severe damage to the air conditioner and you may end up with a completely broken down system right when you need it the most.

-For fast air conditioning repair service in Los Angeles, CA and the surrounding areas, call on JW Heating & Air.
+For fast air conditioning repair service in Los Angeles, CA and the surrounding areas, call on JW Heating and Air.

 Reasons that ice may form on an air conditioning system